 Speaking of double, you might want to double the recipe.

-2/3 cup shredded unsweetened coconut, toasted (see note above)
+- ⅔ cup shredded unsweetened coconut, toasted (see step below)